Seattle developer to sell upscale, just-finished Capitol Hill apartments for low-income housing

 Rents for small studios and one- and two-bedroom apartments owned by developer NexGen Housing Partners have dropped 10% to 15% compared to a year ago, said CEO Daniel Stoner.
 About 10% of the apartments are vacant, compared to 4% or 5% pre-pandemic, Stoner said.

-Last year, Stoner contacted the city about possibly selling one building near Othello, but the city couldn’t offer a high enough purchase price, he said.
+Last year, Stoner contacted the city about possibly selling one building near Othello Station, but the city couldn’t offer a high enough purchase price, he said.

 Stoner said he expects to continue developing small apartments, probably with more outdoor gathering spaces because of pandemic social distancing.
 For firms that construct buildings and plan to hold onto them, “we can ride it out,” Stoner said.
 “For those who build and flip, they’re in a much more tenuous position.”